ramigs/nuxt-fauna-article/nuxt-fauna.md

-## Intro
+# Building a static Nuxt.js site with FaunaDB

-In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site from data from a FaunaDB database, at build time.
+In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site, from FaunaDB data.

-Pre-rendering is not all we will be doing.
-We will also to load additional, more dynamic repo info, using Vue.js for client-side hydration.
+Pre-rendering at build time is not all we will be doing.
+We will also display additional, more dynamic repo info, using Vue.js for client-side hydration.

+Check out the finished product [here](https://elegant-hopper-28219e.netlify.app/).

 ## Why a Repository Catalogue?

-As developers, we all have projects we admire/find interesting/look up to and like to keep track of.
+As developers, we all have projects we admire/find interesting/look up to, and like to keep track of.

-The Repository Catalogue will serve as a collection of favorite GitHub projects to follow overview, and displaying the information that is more relevant to you.
+The Repository Catalogue will serve as a collection of GitHub projects, that you can customize to display repo information that is more relevant to you.

-The main idea I want to present is the benefit of being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.
-Jamstack approach
+Although we'll be using a very concrete example implementation, the main underlying idea presented is the benefit of pre-rendering static site being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.

+After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some have a special place in your heart and that does not happen every day.

+so right away we see two categories of data, some that changes frequently and some that does not.
+What if we?

+Making us question: "Do we really need to keep makimg the same request, to get the same data, take those same results, run them against a templating engine and only then deliver the response to the client?

 At the end, you'll be able to take this example, adapt and apply it to your specific use case.
 You can also translate this tutorial context for other